peerkar/liferay-gsearch/README.md

 Portlet configuration can be found in Control Panel -> Configuration -> System Settings -> Other -> Gsearch Configuration.

-The easy and fast way to get this to work is to download the default configuration file **fi.soveltia.liferay.gsearch.core.configuration.GSearchConfiguration.config** from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest/) and copy it to Liferay\_home\_folder/osgi/configs/
+The easy and fast way to get this to work is to download the default configuration file **fi.soveltia.liferay.gsearch.core.configuration.GSearchCoreconfig** from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest/) and copy it to Liferay\_home\_folder/osgi/configs/

-There's then just one more thing to do:
+There's then just a couple more thing to do:

 1. Create a page and put there an Asset Publisher portlet to show any contents that are not bound to any layout (page).
 By default this pages' friendlyUrl should be "/viewasset".
 Typically, you would configure this page to be hidden from navigation menu.
-2. In the portlet configuration, in Control Panel -> Configuration -> System Settings -> Other -> Gsearch Configuration, point "Asset Publisher page friendly URL" to the friendly of of the page you just created.
+1. In the portlet configuration, in Control Panel -> Configuration -> System Settings -> Other -> Gsearch Core, point "Asset Publisher page friendly URL" to the friendly of of the page you just created.
+1. Configure the portlet in Control Panel -> Configuration -> System Settings -> Other -> GSearch  Portlet.

 You can find the sample configurations in the end of this documentation.

-## Step 5 - Reindex <a name="Installation_6"></a>
+## Step 5 - Reindex

 If you were transitioning from embedded Elasticsearch server to standalone server, please reindex search indexes from Control panel -> Server Administration.

 To be sure that index type mappings have been refreshed please aldo restart the portal and Elasticsearch server and you are ready to go.

-# Enabling Audience Targeting Support <a name="Audience_Targeting"></a>
+# Enabling Audience Targeting Query Contributor <a name="Audience_Targeting_Contributor"></a>

 Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) and deploy:

-* fi.soveltia.liferay.gsearch.ct-VERSION.jar
+* fi.soveltia.liferay.gsearch.query.contributor.audience.targeting-VERSION.jar

-After the module has been installed, please enable that in the portlet configuration Control Panel -> Configuration -> System Settings -> Other -> GSearch CTConfiguration.
+After the module has been installed, please enable that in the portlet configuration Control Panel -> Configuration -> System Settings -> Other -> GSearch Audience Targeting Contributor.

 With this feature you can boost results falling into current user's user segments.
 Boost factor can be adjusted in the configuration.
 Create test segments and contents having those segments and play with the boost to see, how it affects hits relevancy.

-# Enabling Result Item Highlighter <a name="Result_Item_Highlighter"></a>
+# Enabling Highlighting Result Items by Tag <a name="Result_Item_Highlighter"></a>

 Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) and deploy:

-* fi.soveltia.liferay.gsearch.itemhighlighter.tag-VERSION.jar
+* fi.soveltia.liferay.gsearch.highlightresultitembytag-VERSION.jar

-After the module has been installed, please See the configuration -> Configuration -> System Settings -> Other -> GSearch tag highlighter configuration.
+After the module has been installed, please See the configuration -> Configuration -> System Settings -> Other -> GSearch Highlight Result Item by Tag.

 With this feature you can highlight items on the result list if they are match your criteria.
 This example implementation highlights items if they are having the configured tag.